tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 divided into fractions, each dedicated to a slice aggregate.
 Each fraction of the physical link bandwidth MAY be represented as a logical link in a virtual topology that is used when determining paths associated with a specific slice aggregate.
-The slice aggregate virtual topology can be used by routing protocols, or by the ingress/PCE when computing slice aggregate aware TE paths.
+The virtual topology associated with the slice policy can be used by routing protocols, or by the ingress/PCE when computing slice aggregate aware TE paths.

 To perform network state dependent path computation in this mode (slice